-17) Lassie/Peewee Division
+19) Lassie/Peewee Division

-- a) The basketball used for both boys' and girls' league is the same as is used for high school girls. - b) League games shall be six-minute quarters.
-Overtime periods, if necessary shall be two minutes each. - c) Three-point goals are allowed in all divisions. - d) The foul shot line in the following divisions will be 12' 5th grade boys and girls, 5th & 6th grade small division boys and girls and the 5th & 6th grade COMBO boys and girls leagues. - e) A player may elect to shoot from the 15' line but in doing so, must shoot all shots from that penalty shot from the 15' line for those series of free throws.
-Also, all rules regarding foul shots will be enforced from the 15' line they will not have the 3 feet area. - f) 6th grade boys and girls league will use the regulation line (15'). - g) To control runaway scoring, a team with a 20-point lead or greater may not full-court press; a team with a 30-point lead or greater may not half-court trap or run a man-to-man defense (defense must stay within the 3-point arc).
-Repeated disregard of this rule can eventually result in forfeiture of the game. - h) The Lassie/Peewee COMBO leagues are the only leagues with a mandatory playing time requirement.
-Each player (dressed out) at the game is required to play one continuous full quarter of each game.
-Each head coach is to designate in the official scorebook the mandatory quarter in the appropriate quarter box in the scorebook.
-Each coach is asked to make this available to the opposing coach prior to the game.
-In the event a player gets hurt or fouls out during his/her mandatory quarter, and has to be removed from the game, that quarter shall count.
-The coach has in good faith tried to comply with the rule.
-Any school who does not comply by the rule, it is requested the opponent notify their Athletic Director and give copies of scorebook the Athletic Director is asked to

-- notify the PAA Board of Directors.
-Appropriate sanctions will be applied to the offending school. - 18) Please note that this is NOT a rule the referees are to enforce.
+- a) The foul shot line in the following divisions will be 12': 5th/6th grade Varsity and 5th/6th grade JV (both boys and girls).
+A player may elect to shoot from the 15' line but in doing so, must shoot all shots from that penalty shot from the 15' line for those series of free throws.
+Also, all rules regarding foul shots will be enforced from the 15' line they will not have the 3 feet area. - b) The Lassie/Peewee JV Division is the only division with a mandatory playing time requirement.
+Each player (dressed out) at the game is required to play one quarter of each game or 6 minutes.
+Any school who does not comply by the rule, it is requested the opponent notify their Athletic Director the Athletic Director is asked to notify the PAA Board of Directors.
+Appropriate sanctions will be applied to the offending school. - i) Please note that this is NOT a rule the referees are to enforce.
 The scorekeeper (please use adults as requested) should notify the head coach if an "illegal" substitution is being attempted.
 Should the coach continue with the substitution and/or not IMMEDIATELY correct it, that game is subject to protest/forfeiture and sanctions taken against offending school and coach.